fireundubh/playwithfire/pyro/remotes.md

 GitHub repositories require a [personal access token](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line).
 Your token must have `public_repo` access scope.

-You can specify a global access token for all repositories in your project file using the `--access-token` argument, or you can create a `.secrets` file in the program path.
+You can specify a global access token for all repositories in your project file using the `--access-token` argument, or you can create a `.secrets` file in the program path defining unique access tokens for each repository.

 Public Bitbucket Cloud repositories do not require an access token.